colonelpanic8/okcupyd/README.md

 while True:
     for question in user.profile.questions:
         print(question.text)
-    user.profile.questions()
+    user.profile.questions.refresh()
     time.sleep(3600)
 ```

-If the user.profile.questions() call were not there, this program would
+Without the call to user.profile.questions.refresh(), this program would
-print the same thing over and over again.
+never update the user.profile.questions instance, and thus what would be
+printed to the screen with each iteration of the for loop.

 Development
 -----------